remkohdev/appmod101/docs/generatedContent/helm101/Lab2/README.md

 Before we start, let's take a few minutes to see how Helm simplifies the process compared to using Kubernetes directly.
 Helm's use of a [template language](https://helm.sh/docs/chart_template_guide/getting_started/) provides great flexibility and power to chart authors, which removes the complexity to the chart user.
 In the guestbook example, we'll use the following capabilities of templating:

 * Values: An object that provides access to the values passed into the chart.
 An example of this is in `guestbook-service`, which contains the line `type: {{ .Values.service.type }}`.
 This line provides the capability to set the service type during an upgrade or install.
 * Control structures: Also called “actions” in template parlance, control structures provide the template author with the ability to control the flow of a template’s generation.

-An example of this is in `redis-slave-service`, which contains the line `{{- if .Values.redis.slaveEnabled -}}`.
+An example of a control structure is in the example below, which contains the line `{{- if .Values.redis.slaveEnabled -}}`.
 This line allows us to enable/disable the REDIS master/slave during an upgrade or install.

 The complete `redis-slave-service.yaml` file shown below, demonstrates how the file becomes redundant when the `slaveEnabled` flag is disabled and also how the port value is set.
 There are more examples of templating functionality in the other chart files.